citizenspress/cuperetirees/content/english/welcome-to-the-csra-web-site.md

 translationKey = "BienvenuesurlesiteWeb"

 +++
+## Welcome to the CUPE Staff Retirees Association

 **Welcome** to the web site of the **CUPE Staff Retirees Association, the CSRA** - created by CUPE staff retirees for CUPE staff retirees.

 The **CSRA** is committed to protecting and promoting the economic well-being of its members.
 True to our mission, we hope that this website will be an opportunity for you to communicate and exchange information among CUPE retirees.